mas-bandwidth/netcode/README.md

 * Secure client connection with connect tokens.
 Only the clients that you authorize can connect to your server.
 * Client slot system.
 Servers have n slots for clients.
 Client are assigned an index when they connect to the server and are quickly denied connection if all slots are taken.
 * Fast clean disconnect on client or server side of connection to open up the slot for a new client, plus timeouts for hard disconnects.
 * Encrypted and signed packets.

-It protects your game server from:

-* Zombie clients
-* Packet sniffing
-* Packet replay attacks
-* Man in the middle attacks
-* Being used in DDoS amplification attacks
+Packets cannot be tampered with or read by parties not involved in the client connection.
+* Many security features including robust protection against maliciously crafted packets, packet replay attacks and DDoS amplification attacks.

 netcode is stable and production ready.